 Updated April 10, 2019: The average tax refund is down a bit this year, but many Americans are still getting back a chunk of change from Uncle Sam — $2,873, to be exact, per the latest numbers from the Internal Revenue Service.
 If you're on the receiving end of one of those checks, resist the urge to splurge.
 Even a small windfall can go a long way toward bolstering your financial health.
 Here are some truly adult ways to spend your tax refund.

 Nothing sinks a budget quite like credit card debt.
 If you're carrying a big balance or an equally expensive debt, now's the time to pay.
 Otherwise, you're just accruing interest — and stress.
 Fortunately, we've got a few ways you can expedite paying down credit card balances.

 It’s hard to come up with any responsibility more “adult” than protecting your family in case something happens to you.
 Fortunately, life insurance is currently at a 20-year low — and easy to apply for.
-(We can help you quickly compare life insurance quotes across companies online.)
+We can help you easily compare life insurance quotes across companies online.

 4. Save more for retirement

 Consider depositing the money into an individual retirement account.
 (Note: There is a maximum you can contribute each year.
 For tax year 2019, the limit for individuals is $6,000.)
 You could also up the amount of your paycheck going into an employer-sponsored 401(k) account once you've put some extra money into your liquid savings.
 And, if you're feeling a little risky, you could look into investment apps or digital brokers.

 Health savings accounts help people with high deductible health care plans cover out-of-pocket medical expenses.
 Bonus: The funds are tax-deductible (up to $3,450 for individuals; $6,900 for families).